Blackstone's ratio: Evolving significance over time

-It has been claimed that the Ratio contains the message that government and the courts must err on the side of bringing in verdicts of innocence, and that this has remained constant.

 Given that Sir Matthew Hale and Sir John Fortescue in English law had made similar statements previously, some kind of explanation is required for the enormous popularity and influence of the phrase across all the legal systems derived from English law in the wake of the publication of Blackstone's Commentaries.

 Cullerne Bown has argued that both the rise and fall in significance of the Ratio can be explained by the growing mathematisation of society.
 It rises to prominence at about the same time as Cesare Beccaria articulated the social principle of the greatest good for the greatest number, the starting point for Utilitarianism and, like the Ratio, quantitative in a loose way.
 Thus, the Ratio's rise "can be seen as a new kind of buttress of the law that was required in a new kind of society."
 He has explained its more recent decline as a reflection of a more sophisticated mathematical awareness in society, as reflected in the development of diagnostic testing in the 1920s.
 From a mathematical point of view, the Ratio is methodologically flawed, and once the Ratio lost its claim to the authority of mathematics, its usefulness declined.
 Today, its former role in justifying the policies of the criminal courts is primarily occupied by Herbert L. Packer's Two Models theory, an expanded doctrine of rights and arguments drawn from law and economics.